-According to the definition, science is understood as the provable and fact-based system of the objective relationships between nature, society, and thinking.
+According to the definition: Science is understood as the provable and fact-based system of the objective relationships between nature, society, and thinking.

-Science is not just a body of knowledge, but a process of discovery.
+Science is not just a collection of knowledge, but a discovery process.
 Science aims to discover new information, facts, and answers about our world or the universe.